heubych/uTradeFi_Documentation/docs/overview.md

 > uTradeFi is addressed to all investors capable of creating profits with smart investment strategies

-For the **pool performance underwriters** there are two different business models that can be envisaged.

-Option 1: Financial institutions - **private protocol**

-uTradeFi is a great solutions for financial institutions who want to offer a new type of investment opportunities into digital assets to its client base.
+For the **pool performance underwriters**: uTradeFi is a great solutions for financial institutions who want to offer a new type of investment opportunities into digital assets to its client base.
 A financial institution can play the role of the pool performance underwriter and hedge the aggregated exposure of the investors synthetic trackers and collect transactional fees from the protocol.
 The solution can work on public or private blockchains based on the preference of the institution.

-Option 2: Pure DeFi - **public protocol**

-uTradeFi could also work on a fully DeFi basis where the pool performance underwriters are simple "individuals" who want to earn fees by assuming the overall performance of the pool.
-These fees are collected from the investors (trading fees and performance fees) and redistributed as a reward to assume the net pool performance risk.
-However the protocol would be a bit more risky as it relies on enough pool performance underwriter capacity.
-Therefore the DeFi model is not favoured at the moment and the focus is on Option 1.

 > uTradeFi is also addressed to all pool performance underwriters (financial institutions or private based on options above) that want to earn fees while being exposed to the net performance of the synthetic tracker pool.

 ## How much does it costs?

-uTradeFi pricing is fairly simple:
+The envisaged pricing strategy of uTradeFi is fairly simple:
 * a flat fee of 10bps (tbd) for each transaction is collected (for buy/sell, shorts and all type of advanced trade)
 * a performance fee of 30bp (tbd) is also collected if the synthetic tracker generates a positive gain (on the gains only), ie outperform the reference asset